chuckstack/introduction/README.md

 ## Purpose
 The purpose of the ChuckStack is to provide organizations with a technology stack that maximizes productivity.
 It's optimized for the AI world where innovation and effeciencies can come from anyone at any level.

+To support this project and its teaching efforts ...

+To learn more about the ChuckStack organization, see our website ...

 ## ChuckStack
 - [GitHub](https://github.com/) - best tool for managing organization "information".
 It provides most options for AI amplification.
 - [NixOS](https://nixos.org/) - create envionrments for application delivery to anywhere from desktops to servers to tablets.
 Easiest way to describe and deploy and maintain the right OS tools to the right role.